 One of the Board's key functions is informed oversight of the Company's risk management process.
-Our board of directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various standing committees of the Board that address risks inherent in their respective areas of oversight.
-In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
+The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various standing committees of the Board that address risks inherent in their respective areas of oversight.
+In particular, the Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
 Our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken, including information technology security and cybersecurity risks.
 Our audit committee also monitors legal matters and compliance with legal and regulatory requirements regarding the Company's financial statements and accounting or other policies.
 Our nominating and corporate governance committee monitors the effectiveness of our corporate governance guidelines.
 Our compensation committee assesses and monitors whether any of our compensation policies and programs have the potential to encourage excessive risk-taking.
-It is the responsibility of the committee Chairs to report findings regarding material risk exposures to our board of directors as quickly as possible.
-In addition, our board of directors meets with certain members of our executive team, including the heads of our business, compliance and regulatory functions, who discuss the risks and exposures involved in their respective areas of responsibility, as well as any developments that could impact our risk profile or other aspects of our business.
+It is the responsibility of the committee Chairs to report findings regarding material risk exposures to the Board as quickly as possible.
+In addition, the Board meets with certain members of our executive team, including the heads of our business, compliance and regulatory functions, who discuss the risks and exposures involved in their respective areas of responsibility, as well as any developments that could impact our risk profile or other aspects of our business.

-CORPORATE RESPONSIBILTY
+CORPORATE RESPONSIBILITY

-In 2020 we developed and approved a new Corporate Vision Statement and Values through the participation and input of many staff across the organization.
-Our mission is to improve the lives of people globally by developing innovative therapies anchored in high-quality science and our passion for patients.
+In 2021, employees from across the company developed a new corporate vision statement embraced across our enterprise: Our mission is to improve the lives of people globally by developing innovative therapies anchored in high-quality science and our passion for patients.